Enro/economic-impacts-OS/glossary.md

 ## Wide ranging economic analysis of value to sectors such as education, healthcare and oil/gas
 This analysis looks at issues such as, in the transportation sector, improved infrastructure planning and management, optimized fleet investment and better-informed consumer decision-making.

+ ## Willingness to accept
+ What payment they would accept for loss of access.

+ ## Willingness to pay
+ What users would pay to retain access.